Comfort Keepers® is the leading provider of in-home care, offering customized services to meet the unique needs of your loved ones.

 Conversation and Companionship

-These services can be done in either the client’s home or the Laundromat and include washing, drying, ironing and putting things away.
-Comfort Keepers involve clients to make sure laundry is done according to their preferences.
+Clean laundry is a must, but for some seniors this chore can be too physically demanding to do alone.
+Our Comfort Keepers can take care of all laundry needs, either in the client’s home or at a nearby laundromat.
+Services include washing, drying, ironing, and putting laundry away.
+Our Comfort Keepers work with clients to make sure laundry is done according to their preferences.

-Comfort Keepers light housekeeping services include vacuuming, dusting, sweeping and mopping floors, cleaning bathrooms (sinks, tubs, showers, and toilets), cleaning kitchens (sinks, appliances, counters, taking out trash), straightening all rooms, organizing closets and drawers, and cleaning any interior windows that can be reached without a ladder.
+Housekeeping help can prolong a senior’s ability to live independently at home.13 Comfort Keepers’ light housekeeping services include vacuuming, dusting, sweeping and mopping floors, cleaning bathrooms (sinks, tubs, showers, and toilets), cleaning kitchens (sinks, appliances, counters, taking out trash), straightening all rooms, organizing closets and drawers, and cleaning any interior windows that can be reached without a ladder.
 Comfort Keepers does not provide outdoor cleaning or maintenance.

-Comfort Keepers shop for groceries at stores of their clients’ preference and run errands, such as picking up prescriptions or going to the post office.
-Clients may choose to stay home or help with the shopping and errands as an excellent way to stay active and engaged.
+Illness, weakness, and an inability to drive are just a few factors keeping seniors from working through an ordinary to-do list.
+Having help with shopping and errands keeps seniors engaged and improves quality of life.14 Our Comfort Keepers can shop for groceries at their clients’ preferred stores and run errands, such as picking up prescriptions or stopping at the post office.
+Clients may choose to stay home or come along for the ride as a way to stay active and engaged.
 Comfort Keepers will use any coupons provided.

-Comfort Keepers provides transportation incidental to other care services, such as taking clients to medical appointments, barbershops, beauty salons, shopping, or wherever else a client wants to go.
-Getting seniors out and about is good for their mind, body and spirit—and an integral part of Comfort Keepers’ Interactive Caregiving™.
+One way to help prevent the social isolation, loneliness, and depression common in seniors is to simply get out and about.15 If driving isn’t an option, Comfort Keepers provides transportation incidental to other care services, such as taking clients to medical appointments, barbershops, beauty salons, shopping, meeting a friend for lunch, or wherever else a client wants to go.
+Being out and about benefits a senior’s mind, body, and spirit and is an integral part of Comfort Keepers’ Interactive Caregiving™.

-Although Comfort Keepers cannot administer medications, they can help ensure that clients take their own medication as prescribed.
-Comfort Keepers can assist with opening medication containers, reading labels and reminding the client when it is time to take a dose.
+Although Comfort Keepers cannot administer medications, they can help ensure that clients take their medication as prescribed.
+Comfort Keepers can assist with opening medication containers, reading labels, and reminding the client when it is time for the next dose.